|

 - 5 Rules of Thumb for Judge Management

-This is the basic strategy, however much you adhere to the tactics that follow.
+This is the basic strategy, however much you adhere to the specific tactics that follow.

 - Judge expectations We ask a lot of judges at tournaments, and more than anything, we expect them to act as the educators in the room.
 But what does that mean?
 What, exactly, are the reasonable expectations for a judge at a high school forensics tournament?
 This is a general guide to the job that judges should be doing, including knowing the rules of their events, running their rounds professionally, and maintaining educational accountability and propriety.
-It's provided as a doc file that you can edit as you see fit.
-I recommend sending this out or posting it early in the week before the tournament.
+You can include whatever you want of this in your Live Doc, or maybe in an email to judges before the tournament, or in your opening remarks, if you have a starting assembly.
+I think that while it applies to all, it is especially important that younger judges get the message.

 - How many judges do you really need to run a tournament?